 Disclaimer: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Step 3: Mix-ins: Fold in white chocolate.
-Then chill up to 24 hours if desired, but not required.
+Step 2: Add the white chocolate: Fold in the chopped white chocolate.
+Chill up to 24 hours for chewier cookies if you like, but it's not required.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.